The Many-colored Rush Tyrant may soon be placed in a monotypic family of its own. The Tachuridae. Photo: Rich Hoyer

 Days 4–5: Bolivia shares with Paraguay and Argentina the mix of thorn forest, scrub, and savanna habitats called Chaco, which supports several endemic species.
 We’ll spend all of one day driving roads through this area, stopping whenever we see activity, and we’re certain to find many species not possible anywhere else on the tour.
 One of the primary targets is Black-legged Seriema, seen more easily on this tour than on any other itinerary.
 Other characteristic birds are the well-named Many-colored Chaco-Finch, the delightful Larklike Brushrunner, and the jay-like Brown Cacholote.
 The Crested Hornero, a clever variation on the ubiquitous Rufous Hornero, is scarcer but certainly possible, as are the subtle Cinereous Tyrant and the striking Black-crowned Monjita, a tyrant flycatcher that sits on open perches.
 White-barred Piculet and Checkered Woodpecker are certainly possible, and we can always hope for Black-bodied Woodpecker.

 Another day we’ll turn the other direction and look for birds amongst some foothill woodlands not far from town.
 The brushy roadsides along the way will be teeming with flocks of Black-capped Warbling-Finches, Red-crested Finches, Red-crested Cardinals, and Golden-billed Saltators.
 Closer inspection of denser vegetation could yield skulking Ochre-faced Tody-Flycatcher and Saffron-billed Sparrow, and we’ll have to keep our heads up to catch sight of Dusky-legged Guan and Ocellated Piculet, one of three species of piculet possible on this tour.
-We’ll pass through the historic village of Lagunillas on the way to a series of wetlands where we could see Orinoco Goose, Ringed and Brazilian Teals, Spot-flanked Gallinule, and Southern Screamer.
+We’ll pass through the historic village of Lagunillas on the way to a series of wetlands where we could see Comb Duck, Ringed and Brazilian Teals, Spot-flanked Gallinule, and Southern Screamer.
 Even though we’re still in the lowlands, the nearby cliffs of the outermost Andean foothills are home to Andean Condor, the very rare and local Military Macaw, and Solitary Eagle.
 In short, it should be a bird-packed day.
 By mid-afternoon we’ll return to our hotel.
 Nights in Camiri.

 Day 6: We’ll make the drive to our next destination, stopping for some brief birding and a lunch along the way.
 A pause at Laguna Tatarenda could result in Black-necked Stilts (the southern form with a white back that actually may be a different species), migrant Wilson’s Phalaropes and Lesser Yellowlegs, and perhaps other waterbirds.
 White Woodpecker, Burrowing Owl, and White Monjita are some birds by the roadside that may cause us to stop from time to time.
 By mid-afternoon we’ll arrive at the gate of our home for the next two nights.
 Night at Refugio Los Volcanes.